rfdrake/tel/COMMANDS.md

 1. Colorized router text, so "show int" errors would show up easily
 2.  scrollback buffer across multiple sessions
 3. URI methods on the command line, so you could say telnet://routername or ssh://routername if you wanted to override the method
-4. A testing framework.
-How can we simulate login to devices?
-Do we ignore that and just modularize the code and test small parts of it?
-5. If it doesn't currently work, handle noenable/no aaa properly
+4. If it doesn't currently work, handle noenable/no aaa properly